Frequently Asked Questions (FAQ)

-The home department to which the student belongs, or the student, will need to organize the printing of and payment for the poster.
-It is recommended that Scholarship & Creativity Day participants utilize SJU Duplicating Services for printing posters in color.
+Students are responsible for organizing the printing of and payment for the poster.
+We recommend utilizing SJU Duplicating Services for printing posters in color.
 Please send the completed poster to SJU Duplicating.

 How do students get mounting supplies for posters?

-The home department to which the student belongs, or the student, will need to purchase mounting supplies for posters such as foam board, double-stick tape, binder clips, etc.
+For other presentations, the student is responsible for mounting supplies for posters such as foam board, double-stick tape, binder clips, etc.

 How can I have my work published online?

 If you would like your work to be featured on our institutional repository, [email protected]/SJU, please indicate this on the online student abstract submission form.
 When filling out the form, under "Publish Project," please check the box next to "I want to deposit my work into our institutional repository..."
 We strongly encourage all students to submit their abstracts, allowing the institution to have a robust compilation of students' scholarly work.